turbobabr/sketch-devtools/README.md

 ### Basic Logging

 Sketch DevTools console automatically handles all the exceptions and print statements.
-You use the same print/log function for logging in custom script editor or external sketchplugin/js file without any additional libs.
+You use the same `print` or `log` function for logging in custom script editor or external sketchplugin/js file without any additional libs.

 Just run the following script in the custom script editor: